uclaml/SPIN/README.md

 - `--model`: load model checkpoint for generation.
     - default: `alignment-handbook/zephyr-7b-sft-full`
 - `--input_dir`: directory to the data files with prompts for generation
-    - The code is for generation based on old data.
+    - The code is for generation based on data of the format given below.
-    - default: `synthetic_ultra_14k`
+    - default: `UCLA-AGI/SPIN_iter0`
 - `--output_dir`: directory to save the output data.
 - `--batch_size`: per device batch size
     - default: 16